hartenthaler/hh_extended_family/docs/architecture.md

 `ExtendedFamily.php` coordinates the actual calculation.
 It receives the proband and the runtime configuration, builds all configured filter variants, creates the configured family parts, and stores summary counts.
+It also prepares summary statistics, direct-line ancestor/descendant statistics, and detected ancestor/descendant implex information for the summary partial.

 The result is an object model consumed by the tab view.